fdelsert/web-resources/README.md

 # Articles and videos to share

+## 16-09-2023

+- https://youtu.be/X48VuDVv0do?feature=shared Kubernetes Tutorial for Beginners [FULL COURSE in 4 Hours]

 ## 14-09-2023

 - https://youtu.be/cEPP33ScM3s?feature=shared Workload Identity in GKE to fetch data from Google Cloud Storage.